 Michelle grew up in Sydney and, from a young age, loved books, drama, movies and writing.
 In primary school, she adapted Oliver Twist for the school stage, and had the enthusiasm but not the ability to direct it as well.

 Graduating with a Bachelor of Arts and Master of Information Studies, Michelle worked for many years as a librarian in public and academic libraries.
 After deciding she wanted to teach, she completed a Graduate Diploma of Education, majoring in English.

 In 1988, she made a tree change to the Southern Highlands with her husband, Luke, young daughter, Rebecca, and son, Ben, born six months later.
 They lived on an idyllic acreage and, inspired by the laid-back rural lifestyle, Michelle and Luke wrote many songs together.
-Michelle wrote the lyrics and left the music, singing and guitar-playing to Luke.

 They moved to Norfolk Island in 2001, where in between voluntary work as a researcher at the local museum and casual teaching at the school, Michelle wrote a screenplay as well as the first draft of Racing the Moon.
 The screenplay was the result of an online screenwriting course with the Australian Film Television and Radio School.